jtsang27/crust-sim/PHASE_4_SUBPHASES.md

 ## Next Step

-Currently on: **Phase 4.6 - Integration Testing**
+Currently on: **Phase 4.7 - Arena Navigation**

-After 4.6, we'll implement Phase 4.7 (Arena Navigation) before moving to Phase 5.
+Note: Implementing 4.7 before 4.6 so that integration testing (4.6) includes river/bridge mechanics.

 Ready to start when you are!